 Most of our Catching Up With guests played sports, but Marc Summers never did.
 Growing up on the northside of Indy, Summers wanted to be a magician or stand-up comic, but a random audition with Nickelodeon resulted in the "Double Dare" hosting gig and a 40+ year television career.
 He talked about his path from Indy magician/comic to Double Dare/Food Network host, and what his hometown still means to him today.

 Chappell was the first athlete Schultz was "paid" to see at Bloomington South HS in 2005.
 The Hoosiers' third all-time leading passer's five-year tenure at Indiana saw the tragic passing of Terry Hoeppner, the hiring and firing of Bill Lynch, and the rise and fall of trouble talent Kellen Lewis.
+He talked about all of that, plus gave us an update on his life after football in Denver.

 The Carmel native led Purdue to one of the best three-year runs in school history (1978-80) and left as the NCAA's all-time passing leader, but it was mostly dysfunction and frustration when he played in two separate stints with hapless Colts.